lqez/rogrepos/README.md

 # rogrepos

 Well, you've contributed a lot of projects in this world, congrat!
-But you must have bunch of outdated repositroes in your GitHub account.
+But you must have bunch of outdated repositories in your GitHub account.

 Rogrepos helps you remove them, ya.
 Only you have to do is just choosing yes or no.